 I can see the comments that are coming through and I can also add them to the actual live stream, just like that.
 And then I can see everything that’s happening in this main window here.
 That’s pretty much a crash course of how I’ve laid out my Ecamm live.

 Oh, there’s one more.
 In this section here, these are the camera effects, right?
 And in the camera effects, you’ve got the ability to play with green screen.
 I can do a little bit of zoom action, zoom and pan with my camera, which I’m not going to do now because I’ve just set it up perfectly, don’t want to ruin the illusion that my life is not perfect on the screen.

 And then you can also play with the picture settings.
 With the brightness, the temperature, the saturations that, that all kind of happens in this section here.
 There are a lot more features in Ecamm live.

 I think I use probably, I would generously say 40% of them, but that’s enough for me.
 They’ve got many options.
 It’s a little bit overwhelming in my opinion, but this is Ecamm live and how I set it up.
 A lot of people are like, why don’t you use all of the features?

 I’m like, well, I think, you know, it’s kind of like a Swiss army knife.
 You take what you need.
 And if you had everything out at one go, it’d be like this Frankenstein.
 And do you really need all of it?
 No, you just use the bits and pieces that you actually need.

 Let me end now.
 They’ve got this cool feature as well, where you can actually do this live demo mode and show people behind the scenes of your actual, yeah, live stream.
-So that was a look at Ecamm live and how I kind of use it.
+That was a look at Ecamm live and how I kind of use it.